 - How can LDL cholesterol levels be lowered?

 - How can levels of HDL cholesterol be increased?

 - What causes elevated triglyceride levels?

 - How can elevated blood triglyceride levels be treated?

 - What medications are available to lower cholesterol, lipids, and triglycerides?

 What determines the level of LDL cholesterol in the blood?

-Both heredity and diet have a significant influence on a person's LDL, HDL and total cholesterol levels.
-For example, familial hypercholesterolemia (hyper= more + cholesterol + emia= in blood) is a common inherited disorder whose victims have a diminished number or nonexistent LDL receptors on the surface of liver cells.
+Both heredity and diet have a significant influence on a person's LDL, HDL, and total cholesterol levels.
+For example, familial hypercholesterolemia (an inherited form of very high cholesterol in the blood) is an inherited disorder whose victims have a diminished number or nonexistent LDL receptors on the surface of liver cells.
 People with this disorder also tend to develop atherosclerosis and heart attacks during early adulthood.